Ceres, California: Government

+The City of Ceres has an elected City Council, including the positions of mayor and four council members.
+As of January 2025, Javier Lopez is the mayor.
+A part-time City Treasurer is also an elected position.
+The City Council hires a professional City Manager as the Chief Administrative Officer and appoints a City Attorney.

 Economy

-Ceres is home to the Bronco Wine Company, makers of Charles Shaw wine, also known as "Two-Buck Chuck".
+The Bronco Wine Company, makers of Charles Shaw wine, also known as "Two-Buck Chuck", is headquartered south of Ceres.

 Parks and recreation

 The City of Ceres maintains 11 parks for public use.
 Ceres's largest park is the Ceres River Bluff Regional Park.

 Transportation

-Altamont Corridor Express commuter rail train service is expected to be extended to a new station in Ceres by 2023.
+Altamont Corridor Express commuter rail train service is expected to be extended to a new station in Ceres by 2026.